How to visit the Colosseum with kids: all you need to know (updated with 2024 new ticketing rules)

 NameTypeMain characteristicSuitable for

-Coopculture Accompanied Tour of the Colosseum and Underground areaTicket onlyGood value, little flexibility in case you need to change time / day.
+Only available up to April 2024 included Coopculture Accompanied Tour of the Colosseum and Underground areaTicket onlyGood value, little flexibility in case you need to change time / day.
 Kid-friendly but not for kids as such Families on a budget, families with kids who don’t mind using an audioguide (free)

-Coopculture Didactic Tour of the Colosseum and Underground areaGuided tourGood value, little flexibility in case you need to change time / day.
-Kid-friendly but not for kids as such Families on a budget, families with kids happy to follow a standard guided tour
+General entry + arena + underground access with tour (Colosseum direct)Ticket + tourGood value, little flexibility in case you need to make any changes.
+Kid-friendly but not for kids as suchA great option for families with older kids who can follow a standard tour

 Colosseum Tour for kids with treasure hunt by LivTourGuided TourKid-centered experience, great guides, high price point, private tourFamilies with suitable budget, families with kids who can benefit for a kid center and play centered approach to the visit